Geographic profiling: Development

-While the use of spatial analysis methods in police investigations goes back many years (e.g., detectives gathered around a large city map with pins stuck in it), the formalized process known today as geographic profiling originated out of research conducted at Simon Fraser University's School of Criminology in British Columbia, Canada, in 1989.
+While the use of spatial analysis methods in police investigations goes back many years (e.g. detectives gathered around a large city map with pins stuck in it), the formalized process known today as geographic profiling originated out of research conducted at Simon Fraser University's School of Criminology in British Columbia, Canada, in 1989.

-Geographic profiling model is based on the assumption that offenders are more likely to select their victims and commit a crime which would be centered near their home address.
-The technique has now spread to several U.S., Canadian, British, and European law enforcement agencies.
+Geographic profiling is based on the assumption that offenders tend to select victims and commit crimes near their homes.
+The technique has now spread to several US, Canadian, British, and other European law enforcement agencies.
 Originally designed for violent crime investigations, it is increasingly being used on property crime.

-Through numerous research studies, there has been an increased importance placed on the journeys offenders habitually take to determine the spatial range of criminal activity.
-These areas become a comfort zone for predatory offenders to commit their crime because of their familiarity.
-Consequently, criminal acts follow a distance-decay function, such that the further away the regular activity space of an offender is, the less likely that the person will engage in a predatory criminal activity.
-However, there is also a buffer zone where an offender will avoid committing crimes too close to their homes in the likely event that they will be identified by a neighbour.
+Through numerous research studies, more importance has been placed on the journeys offenders habitually make to determine the spatial range of criminal activity.
+Because of their familiarity, these areas become a comfort zone within which offenders prefer to commit crimes.
+Consequently, criminal acts follow a distance-decay function, whereby people are more likely to commit offences near their homes.
+An exception to this is a buffer zone around offenders' homes, within which they avoid committing crimes in case they are identified by a neighbour.